7 Reasons To Seek Addiction Treatment

 Eye Movement Desensitization and Reprocessing (EMDR) therapy is designed to treat those who suffer from the emotional aftereffects of traumatic memories.

-Disturbing experiences leave us with lingering wounds, and through the process of EMDR, we work to resume the recovery of neglected pain.
-In a typical EMDR session, an individual will address his/her history with trauma, establishing a connection with the past.
-From that point, there are several phases which the EMDR process consists of, including Assessment and Desensitization.
+Disturbing experiences leave us with lingering wounds, which in the extreme result in PTSD symptoms.
+The psychological and physical symptoms stemming from PTSD can be devastating, but through the process of EMDR therapy, we work to resume the recovery of neglected pain.
+In a typical EMDR therapy session, an individual will address his/her history with trauma, establishing a connection with the past.
+From that point, there are eight phases that the EMDR therapy process consists of, including Assessment and Desensitization.

-EMDR has been proven effective in treating a wide range of mental health concerns, including phobias, stress, disturbing memories, and panic attacks.
-In the realm of addiction, EMDR is a key methodology in relapse prevention.
-Initially a treatment designed for PTSD, EMDR addresses similar aftereffects in newly recovering individuals, and instills a sense of stability and greater cognition of self in relation to the past, present, and future.
+In the realm of addiction, EMDR therapy is a key methodology in relapse prevention.
+Initially a treatment designed for post-traumatic stress disorder, EMDR therapy addresses similar aftereffects in newly recovering individuals, and instills a sense of stability and greater cognition of self in relation to the past, present, and future.

 Discover a better life and call our recovery helpline today.